Last updated on July 30th, 2018 at 07:31 am

-Following the study from 2017 that reported on the job interviews in ninety seven different corporations in the United States, we composed a list of fifteen most common screening interview questions, trying to help the job seekers to prepare for their interviews.
+Following a recent study that reported on entry-level and intermediate-level job interviews in ninety seven different corporations in the United States, we put together a list of fifteen most common interview questions.

-We analyzed each question, and we looked at it from the point of view of the interviewers and job seekers.
-Short hint explains why the interviewers use every question, what they try to find out when asking it, and what you should focus on when answering.
+Short hint explains why the interviewers use the question, what they try to find out, and what you should focus on in your answer.
 Sample answers follow the hint.
-Enjoy!
+Enjoy the list!

 Question nr.
 1: Can you tell me something about yourself?

-Hint: Often the very first question, it helps the HR managers to get a basic idea of your communication skills, motivation, and interests.
-It is also an ice breaker, and a good answer should help you to feel more relaxed in an interview.
+Hint: This is often the very first question.
+It helps the HR managers to get a basic idea of your communication skills, motivation, and interests.
+It is also an ice breaker, and a good answer will help you to feel more relaxed.

-The interviewers do not ask about your education, experience, personal life, or anything else in particular—you can choose what you say to introduce yourself.
+The interviewers do not ask about your education, experience, personal life, or anything else in particular—you can choose the way to introduce yourself.

-However, you should remember that your choice reflects what matters to you the most.
-In a job interview, it should be your education, working experience, career goals, skills and abilities.
-You should talk about things that are relevant for the employer.
+However, you should remember that your choice reflects what matters to you.
+In a job interview, you should talk about your education, working experience, career goals, skills and abilities.
+You should talk about things that are relevant for the employers.

-You can mention one or two hobbies, or something from your personal life, just to show them that you are human, and have a life outside of work, and are ready for an open an genuine talk in an interview.
+On the other hand, you can mention one or two hobbies, or tell them something from your personal life.
+This helps to demonstrate that you have a life outside of work, and are ready for an open an genuine talk in an interview.
 Check one sample answer below.

 I am Mario, 25 years old, and I have just finished my Masters in Economy.
 I enjoy team work, and I am looking for my first job, ideally in a big company.
 I want to learn, and meet like-minded people in work.
 In my free time I like to run, read, and meet with friends.
 I try to have positive outlook of life, and take everything that comes my way as an opportunity to become a better person.